CouncilofLorien/counciloflorien.github.io/docs/cards/H/hail-of-darts.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > Playable during the organization phase on a company.
 Each character tapping in support give +3 modification to prowess instead of the normal +1.
-Cannot be duplicated on a given company. <br>_"Arrows thick as the rain came whistling over the battlements...”_ ***---&NoBreak;LotRIII***
+Cannot be duplicated on a given company. <br>_"Arrows thick as the rain came whistling over the battlements...”_ ***---&#65279;LotRIII***
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>